wilaw/carp/draft-law-moq-carp.md

 # CMAF Packaging

 ## Initialization headers
-A CMAF header is sequence of CMAF constrained ISO BMFF boxes that do not reference any media samples, but are associated with a CMAF track and are necessary for initializing the decoding of the subsequent CMAF fragments.
+A CMAF header is a sequence of CMAF constrained ISO BMFF boxes that do not reference any media samples, but are associated with a CMAF track and are necessary for initializing the decoding of the subsequent CMAF fragments.